ije/mono-jsx-dom/README.md

 }
 ```

-You can also set the view transition name in the style property with the `viewTransition` prop set to `true`.
+You can also set the view transition name in the `style` property by setting the `viewTransition` prop to `true`.

 ```tsx
 function App(this: FC<{ message: string }>) {